adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 <a name="getWidgetInfo"></a>
 # **getWidgetInfo**
-> WidgetCreationInfoV6 getWidgetInfo(authorization, widgetId, xApiUser, xOnBehalfOfUser, ifNoneMatch)
+> FetchedWidgetInfo getWidgetInfo(authorization, widgetId, xApiUser, xOnBehalfOfUser, ifNoneMatch)

-Retrieves the details of a widget.
+Retrieves the details of a web form.

 ### Example
 ```java